 - After application approval and upon applicant or installer providing quotes for hardware and utility make ready costs, incentives for hardware, utility make ready costs, and up to 25% of installation labor costs will be issued.
-Remaining incentive amounts will be issued within 30 days of the applicant submitting invoices for project costs and demonstrating the chargers have been installed and activated. - Caps for Level 1 incentives per location: - Dwelling with 3-9 units capped at 4 ports with make ready, \$5,600. - Dwellings with 10-20 units capped at 8 ports with make ready, \$7,600. - $\circ$ Dwellings with > 20 units capped at 12 ports with make ready, \$9,600. - Caps for Level 2 incentives per location: - Dwelling with 3-9 units capped at 4 ports with make ready, \$32,000. - Dwellings with 10-20 units capped at 8 ports with make ready, \$44,000. - $\circ$ Dwellings with > 20 units capped at 12 ports with make ready, \$56,000. - Caps for incentive per applicant: \$100,000 - Equitable distribution of funds: - Distribution of funds will be prioritized to multiunit sites with 20 or fewer units by reserving 60% of the total funds for these applicants. - Projects in GMP territory may not receive greater than 75% of the total program funds, not inclusive of DCFC funds. - No one county may receive greater than 10% of the total program funds (\$486.000), not inclusive of DCFC funds.
+Remaining incentive amounts will be issued within 30 days of the applicant submitting invoices for project costs and demonstrating the chargers have been installed and activated. - Equitable distribution of funds: - Caps for incentives per applicant: \$100,000 - Distribution of funds will be prioritized to multiunit sites with 20 or fewer units by reserving 60% of the total funds for these applicants. - Projects in GMP territory may not receive greater than 75% of the total program funds, not inclusive of DCFC funds. - No one county may receive greater than 10% of the total program funds (\$486.000), not inclusive of DCFC funds.